 Types of cancer research

-Cancer research can be broadly categorised into four types:
+Cancer research can be broadly categorized into four types:

 - Basic research: Referred to as lab research or preclinical research where studies are done on cells, molecules of animals or genes to gain insights about the disease at a cellular level and direct changes needed in the experiments according to the results.